What’s Technology Addiction?

 Technology can secure leisure time.
 That explains why people are so addicted to social networking sites, playing online games, and technology use, according to mental health professionals.
 There are tons of things to read from someone else’s news feed and hundreds of vlogs to scroll.
 It is an excellent source of entertainment as it is the heart of funny quotes, memes, good-quality pictures, and video clips.
 However, the problem with its too much use is the inability to track time.
 This is where technology addiction leads to negative consequences like online shopping.

-People tend to spend more than 4 hours scrolling on their mobile devices to forget their other existing responsibilities, leading to different types of mental health disorders.
+Young adults tend to spend more than 4 hours scrolling on their mobile devices and engaging in video games and social media, which can contribute to internet addiction and lead to different types of mental health disorders.
 The goal is to prevent technology addiction disorder or behavioral addiction to compulsive internet gaming disorder, pathological internet use disorder, or maladaptive internet use.
 In some unfortunate events, it can even lead to suicide.
 You don’t need to consult the diagnostic and statistical manual to know that’s true.

 Technology Makes Social Skills Poor And Incompetent

-Technology often claims that one of its goals is to connect people and promote mental and physical health services against drug addiction, drug abuse, substance abuse, and other mental health problems through technology use.
+Technology often claims that one of its goals is to connect people and promote mental health and physical health services, addressing issues such as drug addiction, drug abuse, substance abuse, and other mental health problems through social media and technology use.
 Of course, that is obvious, given that social media and other communication platforms are associable.

 However, according to a chief clinical officer, there is a thin line between answering questions or commenting on a post and genuinely having a meaningful conversation.
 The problem with digital addiction to technology is that people lose their sensitivity and emotional support connections toward others.
 They believe that once they comment, suggest, or like someone’s social media feeds, they believe it to be an engagement.